drwetter/testssl.sh/doc/testssl.1.md

 ### FILE OUTPUT OPTIONS

 `--log, --logging`      Logs stdout also to `<NODE>-p<port#><YYYYMMDD-HHMM>.log` in current working directory of the shell.
 Depending on the color output option (see above) the output file will contain color and other markup escape codes. `cat` and -- if properly configured `less` -- will show the output properly formatted on your terminal.
 The output shows a banner with the almost the same information as on the screen.
 In addition it shows the command line of the testssl.sh instance.
-Please note that the resulting log file is formatted according to the width of your screen while runing testssl.sh.
+Please note that the resulting log file is formatted according to the width of your screen while running testssl.sh.

 `--logfile <logfile>`   Instead of the previous option you may want to use this one if you want to log into a directory or if you rather want to specify the log file name yourself.
 If `<logfile>` is a directory the output will put into `<logfile>/<NODE>-p<port#><YYYYMMDD-HHMM>.log`.
 If `<logfile>`is a file it will use that file name, an absolute path is also permitted here.
 LOGFILE is the variable you need to set if you prefer to work environment variables instead.
-Please note that the resulting log file is formatted according to the width of your screen while run ing testssl.sh.
+Please note that the resulting log file is formatted according to the width of your screen while running testssl.sh.

 `--json`                Logs additionally to JSON file `<NODE>-p<port#><YYYYMMDD-HHMM>.json` in the current working directory of the shell.
 The resulting JSON file is opposed to `--json-pretty` flat -- which means each section is self contained and has an identifier for each single check, the hostname/IP address, the port, severity and the finding.
 For vulnerabilities it may contain a cve and cwe entry too.
 The output doesn't contain a banner or a footer.

 `--jsonfile <jsonfile>` Instead of the previous option you may want to use this one if you want to log the JSON out put into a directory or if you rather want to specify the log file name yourself.
 If `<jsonfile>` is a directory the output will put into `<logfile>/<NODE>-p<port#><YYYYMMDD-HHMM>.json`.
 If `<jsonfile>`is a file it will use that file name, an absolute path is also permitted here.
 JSONFILE is the variable you need to set if you prefer to work environment variables instead.

 `--json-pretty`         Logs additionally to JSON file `<NODE>-p<port#><YYYYMMDD-HHMM>.json` in the current working directory of the shell.
 The resulting JSON file is opposed to `--json` non-flat -- which means it is structured.
-The structure contains a header similar to the banner on the screen (with the epoch of the start time) and then for every test section of testssl.sh it contains a seperate JSON object/section.
+The structure contains a header similar to the banner on the screen (with the epoch of the start time) and then for every test section of testssl.sh it contains a separate JSON object/section.
 Each finding has a key/value pair identifier with the identifier for each single check, the severity and the finding.
 For vulnerabilities it may contain a cve and cwe entry too.
 The footer lists the scan time in seconds.

 `--jsonfile-pretty <jsonfile>`  Similar to  the aforementioned `--jsonfile` or `--logfile` it logs the output in pretty JSON format (see `--json-pretty`) additionally into a file or a directory.
 For further explanation see `--jsonfile` or ``--logfile`. `JSONFILE` is the variable you need to set if you prefer to work environment with variables instead.